quantumedbox/iris-lang/iris_doc.md

 - interface to define builtin functions via iris syntax
 - function interface to work with builtin types
 - defined type system
+- compilation to shared objects, usage of iris as statically linkable module

 goals:
 -----